 Training & Education Overview

-The Connected Health Cities programme will work towards an integrated strategy to develop the digital and data skills of the current workforce, whilst promoting the development of the next generation.
-This activity will feed into national initiatives such as the National Information Board’s work focussed on developing a health informatics profession, and informatics skills for allied professionals, such as clinicians.
+The Connected Health Cities programme is working towards an integrated strategy to develop the digital and data skills of the current workforce whilst promoting the development of the next generation.
+This activity feeds into national initiatives such as the National Information Board’s work focused on developing a health informatics profession, and informatics skills for allied professionals such as clinicians.

 For more information please get in touch